Jerry Lewis: Teaming with Dean Martin

-After their final nightclub act on July 24, 1956, both Lewis and Martin went on to have successful solo careers, but neither would comment on the split nor consider a reunion.
-They were occasionally seen at the same public events and even reunited on stage for 15 minutes to do their old act together in 1960 at The Sands hotel.Dean surprised Jerry on his appearance on The Eddie Fisher Show on September 30, 1958, and they appeared on TV together at the 1959 Academy Awards closing.
-They reunited several times publicly, and sometimes privately according to interviews they gave to magazines.
+The duo did their final live nightclub act together at the Copacabana on July 24, 1956.
+Both Lewis and Martin went on to have successful solo careers, but neither would comment on the split nor consider a reunion.
+Martin surprised Lewis on his appearance on The Eddie Fisher Show on September 30, 1958, appeared together at the 1959 Academy Awards closing, reunited several times publicly and sometimes privately according to interviews they gave to magazines.